 Days 11-14 SAN GERARDO DE DOTA

 Today we will head towards San Gerardo de Dota, around 4.5hrs drive.
-A haven for birdwatchers and hikers, the town of San Gerardo de Dota is huddled up against the soaring Talamanca Mountain Range.
-Nestled in the Savegre River Valley, tourism hasn’t quite hit this quaint settlement, which provides direct access to the recently named Los Quetzales National Park.
-Nature enthusiasts will marvel at the plethora of hummingbird and woodpeckers, whose buzzing and hard labour fills the forest air.
-Around 200 bird species inhabit the misty forests, including tanagers and of course, resplendent quetzals, who mate during the first months of the year.
+The town is located in the Savegre River Valley, beneath the soaring Talamanca Mountain Range.
+The recently named Los Quetzales National Park attracts bird watchers, hikers and nature enthusiasts, who will marvel at the plethora of hummingbird and woodpeckers, whose sounds fill the forest air.
+Around 200 bird species inhabit the misty forests, including tanagers and of course, the resplendent quetzals, who mate during the first months of the year.
 Peccaries and coyotes also scurry around the beautiful, dense forests full of moss covered oaks and tropical plant species.

 3 nights at SAVEGRE LODGE – Half Board

 Hotel Savegre is a private nature reserve of almost 400 hectares (988 acres) with a network of trails of around 30 km.
 (18.6 miles) that start and end at the hotel.
 The reserve has a spectacularly high level of biodiversity that attracts visitors from all over the world.
 It is also a scientific field research site, but for resident guests it is mostly a place of great peace and tranquility.

 Day 12 Full day guided birding at Savegre Lodge